Bandcamp Picks

 Favorite Tracks: “Requiem,” “Win!,” “Sandpit,” “Here,” “The Hammer Strikes The Bell”

-GOODNESS is an album that stirs within the looping mundanity of a populated city, where the flow of time and events remains infinite.
-So noisy yet so quiet all at once, to the point that you can isolate in your own headspace amidst the casual chatter and formal work rounds that whir around the modulating activity of that city.
-Things can become overwhelming just living through it daily, but you can wade through, find meaning within it all.
+GOODNESS is an album situated within the looping mundanity of a populated city, where the flow of time and events remains infinite.
+Things can become overwhelming just living through it daily, but you can wade through, finding meaning within it all.

-Within her graceful voice and the sparsely tender soundscapes, feeo encapsulates how it feels to revel within such an encompassing environment, filling the space with varied tones to present the gradual scales of emotions spiraling around the city and the natural space we live in.
-“Win!” and “Here” are embroidered with minimal synths—and distorted guitar on the latter—that stutter and crash as she sings gorgeously amidst its fractured edges.
-“Requiem” and “The Hammer Strikes The Bell” are meditative in their tranquil grooves and electronics, allowing her curious poetry to strike: “The hammer strikes the bell / And everyone listens / As someone is talking / And we want to know why it rings
+Between her graceful voice and the sparsely tender soundscapes, feeo encapsulates how it feels to revel in such an encompassing environment, filling the space with varied tones to present the gradual scales of emotions spiraling around the city and the natural space we live in.
+“Win!” and “Here” are embroidered with minimal synths—and distorted guitar on the latter—that stutter and crash as she gorgeously sings amidst their fractured edges.
+“Requiem” and “The Hammer Strikes The Bell” are meditative in their tranquil grooves and electronics, allowing her curious poetry to strike: “The hammer strikes the bell / And everyone listens / As someone is talking / And we want to know why it rings.

-Amidst that curiosity, the album leads to feeo’s internal search towards connecting with herself and with somebody.
-The quaint keys of “Sandpit” are an unraveling for her and for someone she wants to be with.
-“Say it again / I say ‘do you love me’ / I’ve never known my own name” is a simple set of lines that contains more questions than answers.
-One that she couldn’t exactly answer herself, especially when there is still confusion left in defining who she is in such a world that keeps passing through every day at such a fast pace.
-Tangled in a city that blurs ever so slightly, where isolation leaves you internally and externally conflicted.
+Utilizing that curiosity, the album leads feeo’s internal search as it relates to connecting with herself and others.
+The quaint keys of “Sandpit” are an unraveling: “Say it again / I say ‘Do you love me?’ / I’ve never known my own name” is a simple set of lines that contains more questions than answers.
+One that feeo can’t exactly answer herself, especially when there is still confusion left in defining who she is in such a world that keeps passing by at such a fast pace.

-Closer “There is No I” leaves the album on a striking note.
-Throughout that chilling acoustic backdrop is the realization that clinging to connection allows the darkness to subside partially, enough for the light to pass through feeo’s world with an exhale.
-Living alone can be challenging; living alongside another person can be life changing.
+Closer “There Is No I” leaves the album on a striking note.
+Throughout its chilling acoustic backdrop is the realization that clinging to connection allows the darkness to partially subside, enough for light to pass through feeo’s world with an exhale.
+Living alone can be challenging; living alongside another person can be life-changing.
 The last lines offer a resolution to this arc: “And you fill me / Just when I thought / I couldn’t be any more full.

-Methodical and minimal yet so evocative all the same, feeo captivatingly walk the lines between immersion and solitary on GOODNESS.
-Living through spaces that can be overwhelming and isolating, but leave enough gaps to allow her to find herself and find connections that can change her perception along the way.
+Methodical and minimal yet evocative all the same, feeo captivatingly walks the line between immersion and solitude on GOODNESS.
 Listen to this moving album on Bandcamp.
-[Eric Farwell]

 Previous article